jrrrd/project-garage/cars/87-porsche-924s.md

 ## 📋 Overview

-The **1987 Porsche 924S** is a lightweight, front-engine, rear-transaxle sports car that shares the 944's drivetrain with the earlier 924 body.
+The **1987 Porsche 924S** is a lightweight, front-engine, rear-transaxle sports car that shares the 944's drivetrain with a skinny 944 body.
 Its inherent balance makes it an excellent candidate for endurance racing where **consistency beats outright power**.

 **Current Competition Classes:**
-- Lemons - Class C
+- 24 Hours of Lemons - Class C

 ---